zer2/Fantasy-Basketball--in-progress-/readme.md

 I call these G-scores, and it turns out that these are quite different from Z-scores.
 For example, steals have a very high week-to-week standard deviation, and carry less weight in G-scores than Z-scores as a result.

 This matches with the way many fantasy players think about volatile categories like steals; they know that a technical advantage in them based on Z-scores is flimsy so they prioritize them less.
-Why invest strongly in steals, when you will lose the category often anyway due to bad luck?
 The G-score idea just converts that intuition into a mathematical rigor

 ## 5. Head-to-head simulation results